Use Cases

 The pattern for pipeline work in MarcoPolo:

-Pull: query data from multiple sources into DuckDB.
-Each source is queried independently and results are cached locally.
+Pull: query data from multiple connections into DuckDB.
+Each connection query materializes a relation.

-Transform: your AI writes DuckDB SQL or Python scripts for cleaning, joining, deduplication, and computed columns.
-Intermediate results are saved.
+Transform: your AI writes DuckDB SQL or Python scripts under scripts/ for cleaning, joining, deduplication, and computed columns.
+Intermediate results stay in DuckDB.

 Validate: compare row counts before and after.
 Check join cardinality.
 Verify no data was lost.